Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

-Spencer Torkelson and his .386 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Chicago White Sox and Mike Clevinger on September 8 at 6:40 PM ET.
+Spencer Torkelson and his .372 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Chicago White Sox and Jose Urena on September 9 at 6:10 PM ET.

-In his last game, he hit two homers in his last appearance (going 2-for-4) against the Yankees.
+He had a hitless performance in his previous game (0-for-3) against the White Sox.

 Spencer Torkelson Game Info & Props vs. the White Sox